 Whisk until blended.
 The batter should be the consistency of pancake batter, thin but not too runny.

 Add oil to a 10-12 inch fry pan (or you can use an electric skillet where you can more easily control the temperature); oil should be 1 inch deep in the pan at a minimum.
-I always use olive oil so when it gets hot, watch it closely so that it doesn’t burn.
+I always use a combination of avocado and olive oil.